 if you’re looking for hassle-free, easy-to-understand plans, unlimited talk and text, and generous data allowances that won’t break the bank.
 Operating on the Optus 4G Plus network, their big point of difference is a firm emphasis on international calling. amaysim phone plans

-all provide unlimited calls to a set of ten international countries – including the big destinations like the USA, UK and New Zealand.
-You can’t really go wrong with any of the four unlimited amaysim prepaid plans.
+priced $30+ all provide unlimited calls to a set of ten international countries – including the big destinations like the USA, UK and New Zealand.
+You can’t really go wrong with any of the five unlimited amaysim prepaid plans.
 Even at the high end (with expanded international calling) you won’t pay more than $50/month.
 If you’ve got friends or family overseas, this is the provider for you.

-Best Plan: Endless talk and text on all unlimited amaysim mobile plansUnlimited calls to 10 countries300 minutes of calls to 22 extra countries on the top planOptus 4G Plus network for reliable, fast data
+Best Plan: Endless talk and text on all unlimited amaysim mobile plansUnlimited calls to 10 countries on $30+ plans300 minutes of calls to 22 extra countries on the top two plansOptus 4G Plus network for reliable, fast data

-Unlimited 7GB.
-Its huge data allowance makes it exceptional value.
+Unlimited 5GB.
+Its allowance + international calls makes it exceptional value.

 Now owned by amaysim but still running with the same smart plan design that made them popular, Vaya leverages the Optus 4G Plus network

 .
-Customers get unlimited talk and text across almost all Vaya plans, with only the very cheapest plan having a limit on talk (and it’s designed more for text and data users anyway).
-They have an extremely low cost of entry – your Vaya SIM
+Customers get unlimited talk and text across all Vaya plans.
+They have an extremely low cost of entry ($16) – your Vaya SIM

 will get you onto a quality 4G network for hardly any money per month and you can talk and text to your heart’s content.